 If you or a loved one has recently been a victim of negligent medical care, you may be entitled to monetary compensation through a Washington, D.C. medical malpractice lawsuit.
-The dedicated personal injury and wrongful death attorneys at the law firm of Lebowitz & Mzhen, LLC have decades of experience handling complex medical malpractice cases, and we know what it takes to be successful on behalf of our clients.
+The dedicated personal injury and wrongful death attorneys at the law firm of Lebowitz & Mzhen Personal Injury Lawyers have decades of experience handling complex medical malpractice cases, and we know what it takes to be successful on behalf of our clients.
 We take the time to get to know our clients and their needs, and we cater our representation accordingly.
 Call 410-654-3600 to schedule a free consultation with a dedicated Washington, D.C. personal injury attorney to discuss your case today.

 More Blog Posts:

 Court Upholds Slip-and-Fall Plaintiff’s Verdict Against Hospital, Washington DC Injury Lawyer Blog, September 4, 2017